YASM-Media/cluster/README.md

 The following is required to provision a kubernetes cluster using this repository:

-1. [Docker](https://www.docker.com/) - k3s runs kubernetes nodes in Docker hence Docker is required to be installed on the host machine to run kubernetes successfully.
+1. [Podman](https://podman.io/) - k3d runs kubernetes nodes in Podman/Docker hence Podman/Docker is required to be installed on the host machine to run kubernetes successfully.
 2. [k3d](https://k3d.io/stable/) - Lightweight wrapper around k3s running on Docker, can be used to bring up single-node and multi-node clusters easily.

 # Usage Instructions: